kvnptl/practice_git/README.md

 ```

 - You can only compare two commits at a time
-- You can also compare the changes between the working directory and the staging area of a a specific file using the following command:
+- You can also compare the changes between the working directory and the staging area of a specific file using the following command:

 ```bash
 git diff --staged <file-name>